Company profile

 Fig.6 Automatic Painting Machine NO.1, The computer in Art, Jasia Reichardt, 1971

-―― It is possible to say that the program is essential in case of computer art.
 Tsuchiya: It may be so.
 If we could use today’s personal computer, we could determine most favorite form, size, or parameter change by trying modification many times.
 But at that time, it was one- shot game.
-Predicting the result, and get it.
+Predicting the result, and get it.―― (turning a work upside down) How is it if it is upside down?

 Tsuchiya: It is no problem for some work.